CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-mac.md

 The following instructions depend heavily on using Homebrew, as that makes the managing the build requirements much easier.
-It is of course possible to avoid it, and only depend on eg. self-built libpng, etc.
+It is of course possible to avoid it, and only depend on eg. self-built POCO, etc.

 ### Setup